deqyra/tccppwiki/README.md

   - Pointers/references on the left
 - Run the site locally and test how your contributions look.
 Make sure everything renders correctly, update formatting if needed.
+- Columns should be no wider than 120 characters.

 As this site evolves these guidelines will too.